 Whenever we tried to start the hosted network, Windows ended itself with this error:

-1. Press Windows Key + R, type ncpa.cpl in the Run dialog box and hit Enter, this should open Network Connections.
+1. Press Windows Key + R, type ncpa.cpl in the Run dialog box, and press Enter, this should open Network Connections.

-3. In the network connection Properties window, switch to Sharing tab.
-Now enable first two options there as indicated in the screenshot below.
+3. In the network connection Properties window, switch to the Sharing tab.
+Now enable the first two options there as indicated in the screenshot below.

-3. In the Properties window, switch to Power Management tab, here make sure that option Allow the computer to turn off this device to save power is checked/enabled.
+3. In the Properties window, switch to the Power Management tab, here make sure that the option Allow the computer to turn off this device to save power is checked/enabled.

-Click OK, close Device Manager and reboot the system, issue should be fixed significantly.
+Click OK, close Device Manager and reboot the system, the issue should be fixed significantly.